Zuehlke/machines-code-people/codify-your-developer-vms.md

 The bad news is that you have to choose one -- and in addition to the configuration management tools that do the provisioning, there is (gladly) also a multitude of tools for testing the configuration of such a (virtual) machine.

-Assuming you have a preference for either Ruby or Python, these are the tools you will likely end up with:
+Depending on your preference, these are the tools you will likely end up with:

 * Rubyists will like
   * Chef - as the configuration management tool